Install the zDC subsystem

-Then issue the console command:dns
+Then issue the console command:plaintext

-ZDCMEPCsample zDC started task procedure from
+ZDCMEPCsample zDC started task PROC from

-SZDTSAMPto a system proclib used for started tasks.
+SZDTSAMPto a system PROCLIB used for started tasks.

-The default name for the procedure is
+The default name for the PROC is

 MEPC.
 Customize it as necessary for local standards.
 If a different subsystem name is chosen, change the

 The PROC and the two JCL SYSIN members

 ZDCMEPCAthat it uses contain dataset names that must be edited to replace